tomsdoo/pgkvs/README.md

 # @tomsd/postgresqlclient

-It's a handy postgresql client for easy-use.
+It's a handy postgresql client for easy-use, using postgresql database just like key value sture.

 ## Installation
 ``` shell